nampt1496/FlappyBird/README.md

 Handles collisions between characters and pipes, the ground, and borders on windows.

-Handles the player's key/mouse actions.
+Handles the player's mouse actions.

 The ground, moving characters make the game more realistic.